grumpytechie/ntpclock/README.md

 ## Setting the Python Code to Run at Startup

+### Crontab Method
+Copy the 7seg_clock.py file to an appropriate directory on your Raspberry Pi, in my example I've created a new folder under /usr/local/ named ntpclock

+Edit /etc/crontab

+`sudo nano /etc/crontab`

+Add the following line to the bottom

+`@reboot  root  /usr/local/ntpclock/7seg_clock.py &`

+### rc.local Method - Deprecated since Debian Bookworm
-Copy the ntpclock.sh file to an appropriate directory on you Raspberry Pi, in my example I've created a new folder under /usr/local/ named ntpclock
+Copy the ntpclock.sh file to an appropriate directory on your Raspberry Pi, in my example I've created a new folder under /usr/local/ named ntpclock

 Edit /etc/rc.local

 `sudo nano /etc/rc.local`

-and add the following line to the bottom
+Add the following line to the bottom

 `/usr/local/ntpclock/ntpclock.sh &`